alxers/book_of_proof/7_chapter.md

 Proposition 7.1 If a, b in N, then there exist integers k and l for which gcd (a, b ) = ak + bl.

 Proof.
 (Direct) Suppose a, b in N.
+Consider set A = { ax + by : x, y in Z }.
+This set contains positive, negative integers and 0 (Let y = 0, then x ranges over all integers.
+Then ax + by = ax ranges over all multiples of a).
+Let d be the smallest positive element in A. Then d has a form d = ak + bl for some k, l in Z.